mitschabaude/montgomery/README.md

-# ZPrize: Fast MSM in WebAssembly
+# montgomery: Fast MSM in WebAssembly

 _by Gregor Mitscha-Baude_